Aedan3/PersonalWebsite/content/authors/admin/_index.md

 title: Aedan Altman-Mills
 ---

-Aedan Altman-mills is a high school sophomore interested in math, engineering, Magic the Gathering, and cooking.
+Aedan Altman-Mills is a high school sophomore interested in math, engineering, Magic the Gathering, and cooking.